ExpDev-mul/ExpDev-mul/README.md

 # <h1 align="center">👋 Or Pinto</h1>

 I am a passionate 16 year old programmer from Israel.
 I have been writing code for the past 4 years, working as a **Games Programmer**.
-I've then discovered **Full-Stack Web Development**, about 2 years ago, and have since been doing it.
+I've then discovered **Full-Stack Web Development**, about 2 years ago, and have since been doing both.
 I am very enthusiastic about **Machine Learning**.
 [Check out my portfolio!](https://expdev-mul.github.io/New-Portfolio/)

 ## 🎉 Accomplishments:
 - Contributed to 100M+ visits and thousands of concurrent players